dennisppaul/umfeld-libraries/README.md

-# Umfeld / Libraries
+# Umfeld Libraries

-a collection of libraries that extend the core functionality of *Umfeld*.
+a collection of libraries that extend the core functionality of [Umfeld](https://github.com/dennisppaul/umfeld) environemnt.

 the repository needs to be cloned with submodules: